384606266/Translation-WXMiniprogram/nmt-react-v2/README.md

 ### Starting the Backend

-To start the frontend, simply go in the api folder of the project (`./nmt-react/api`) and type  `python server.py`.
+To start the Backend, simply go in the api folder of the project (`./nmt-react/api`) and type  `python server.py`.

 ## File structure